 The Company first acquired its Special Licence at East Kemptville in 2005 and it has been subsequently renewed multiple times while the Company negotiated access to the site.
 During the quarter ended May 31, 2015, by Order in Council, the Government of Nova Scotia approved an application for a new Special Licence reflecting the entire original mine site.
-The new Special Licence has a term of three years beginning February 2, 2015 and includes an obligation to incur \$5.25 million in expenditures by January 31, 2018 (of which \$3,152,858 had been incurred by August 31, 2017).
-It is renewable for an additional two one-year periods.
+The new Special Licence has a term of three years beginning February 2, 2015 and includes an obligation to incur \$5.25 million in expenditures by January 31, 2018 (of which \$3,223,901 had been incurred by November 30, 2017).
 The total area covered by the new Special Licence is 2,880 acres.
-Subsequent to the end of the Quarter, the Company commenced the process toward converting the Special Licence into a mining lease which it anticipates completing in the first half of 2018.
+It is renewable for an additional two one-year periods, however, during the Quarter, the Company commenced the process toward converting the Special Licence into a mining lease which it anticipates completing in the first half of 2018.

 During the Quarter, project work was focussed on preparing an internal study on the economic viability of re-developing the site at this small-scale by initially focusing on the readily accessible low-grade stockpile material.
 The Company's detailed sampling of the surface of the stockpile has provided more confidence in the average grade estimate reported in the historical records.
-A drilling program will be carried out on the stockpile before production is initiated to map the internal grade distribution in more detail for future process plant scheduling.
+A drilling program will be carried out in first half of 2018 on the stockpile before production is initiated to map the internal grade distribution in more detail for future process plant scheduling.

 This recent work has confirmed that the small-scale development scenario has economic potential at current tin prices.
 The model contemplates processing of almost 6 million tonnes of surface ore stockpiles at the rate of 100 tonnes per hour ("tph") for the recovery of a tin concentrate through a small, modular-designed gravity process plant.
 The model also included the eventual processing of higher grade, near surface ore from both the Main and Baby Zone pits which would extend the operating life in the model to 13 years.
 Testwork on a simple gravity only circuit has demonstrated that a tin recovery of +/-60% is achievable by such a flowsheet.
 The initial concentrate produced was 44.6% tin but this was increased to 68% by flotation to remove the contained sulphides- a target of 55% tin has been set for the operating plant.
-This scenario offers the potential for near term production at a relatively low capital expenditure with positive environmental impact by removing sources of on-site acid mine drainage and by taking advantage of existing tailings management facilities and the open pits.
+This scenario offers the potential for near term production at a relatively low capital expenditure with positive environmental impacts by removing sources of on-site acid mine drainage and by taking advantage of existing tailings management facilities and the open pits.
 Processing of the stockpiles would contribute to the long term environmental remediation of the site.